UM-CSS/CSSLabs-Networks/Readme.md

 This lab will introduce you to network analysis.
 You will analyze several types of networks, including your own social network.

+## Technical Requirements
+This lab uses the `vis` javascript library to create interactive network visualizations.
+Currently, only Jupyter Notebook is able to support these visualizations, so this lab should be run using `jupyter notebook` and __not__ `jupyter lab`.
+To use Jupyter Notebooks on Azure Notebooks, open the notebook and select the "Help" > "Launch Classic Notebook" menu item.

+## Notebooks

 The lab has three components: 1.
 Centrality Measures, 2.
 Social Networks, and 3.
 Directed Networks and Social Hierarchy.